-Join Joel Bradley for an in-depth discussion in this video Working with explicit mapping, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Working with explicit mapping, part of 3ds Max: UVW Mapping.

 - As oftentimes can be the case,…when working with any complex system in 3DS Max,…having apparently solved a quite nasty…UVW mapping problem,…we now find ourselves right back…where we started from, due to our making…the switch from transform to deformation-based animation.…The problem, just to recap, is that our…animated robot geometry is simply…swimming through the procedural nodes map…that we currently have applied as diffuse texture.…Whilst using transform animation, of course,…we got things to work by switching from…World XYZ RZ to Object XYZ as our source mapping option.…